chenwilliam77/ChenPhelan2022RED/README.md

 Below, we report which script generates which figure/table in the main body of the paper.
 This section assumes output has already been generated by the batch scripts, and the user only wants to produce tables and figures.
+In order to save figures to the `figures/` folder, the variable `save_plots` near the top of every script must be set to true (or 1).

 - Table 2: `fedput_calibration.m`
 - Figure 1: `fedput_calibration.m`